code-not-found/code-not-found.github.io/_posts/jms/2014-01-18-jms-activemq-message-priority-example.md

 }
 ```

 For receiving the messages, a `Consumer` class is created with two methods for opening/closing a connection to the message broker.
 In addition a method to create a message consumer for a specific queue and a method to receive a single message are available on the class.
-Note that instead of using the default connection to the ActiveMQ broker, we have specified the '<var>messagePrioritySupported<var>' property in order to assure the message are prioritized on consumer side.
+Note that instead of using the default connection to the ActiveMQ broker, we have specified the '<var>messagePrioritySupported</var>' property in order to assure the message are prioritized on consumer side.

 ``` java
 package com.codenotfound.jms.priority;